Why Is It So Important To Develop Authentic Spirituality?

 The Concept of God

 The conventional Western understanding of God is that He is an invisible Being “out there.”
-If you find it comforting to see Him that way, then keep seeing Him that way.
-But based on my research and my own experiences of God, I understand Him this way.
+If you find it comforting to see your Higher Power that way, then keep seeing your Higher Power that way.
+But this is how I understand the concept of God.

 This has led to a theory I have that a lot of people misidentify themselves as atheists.
-Oftentimes, they claim not to believe in God, when in reality, they don’t believe in God in a conventional way.
+They may claim not to believe in God, but it could be that they don’t believe in God in a conventional way.

-Religions teach us conventional ways of believing in God, worshipping Him, and experiencing Him.
-But people can experience Him in unconventional ways.
-That’s what I talk about in this post.
+Religions teach us conventional ways of believing in God and experiencing Him.
+But people can experience a Higher Power in unconventional ways.

-Anyone who claims not to believe in God but has spiritual experiences or moments when they feel joy or happiness too otherworldly to describe cannot be called an atheist.
-They’re merely experiencing God in an unconventional way.
-And I believe everyone has experiences of God, whether conventional or unconventional.
+Anyone who claims not to believe in a Higher Power but has spiritual experiences or moments when they feel joy or happiness too otherworldly to describe cannot be called an atheist.
+They’re merely experiencing this Power in an unconventional way.
+And I believe everyone has experiences of this Force, whether conventional or unconventional.
 They just may not always realize it.

 My Wish

-I wish everyone would come to their own understanding of who God is for them.
+I wish everyone would come to develop their own authentic spirituality.
 I think that would make this world a much better place.
 Then we wouldn’t be so focused on believing the right things or performing the right rituals.
 Instead, life would be about doing everything with love.

 If we made an effort to do everything with love, most of our problems would vanish.
 Wars would end.
 Differences would be embraced instead of feared.
-And there would be more understanding and acceptance.
+And there would be more compassion and understanding.

 All that starts with everyone practicing their own authentic spirituality.
 I think that’s reason enough to make it one of our goals if it’s not one already.